urpatton/OSD-Wizard-UDI-Replacement/README.md

 	OSD wizard will only function in Windows PE unless "-DebugWizard True" is used Pre-flight checks taken directly from UDI wizard checks and Microsoft website https://learn.microsoft.com/en-us/archive/blogs/deploymentguys/pre-flight-checks-ac-power-check

+	Local administrator user account creation (OSDAddAdmin variable) is not supported outside of the MDT and is intentionally omitted.
 ```

 ## FUNCTIONALITY